 Snowflake Light Cast Wheels

-Despite being a BMW this bike looked so dramatic, modern and stylish that it even made it onto the bedroom walls of young lads alongside posters of Z1 Kawasaki's, Ferrari Boxers and the tennis girl scratching her bum.
+It looked so dramatic, modern and stylish that it even made it onto the bedroom walls of young lads alongside posters of Z1 Kawasaki's, Ferrari Boxers and the tennis girl scratching her bum.

 The big BMW's twins were all superlative tourers; light, economical and breathlessly relaxed at speed offering a standard of riding comfort by which others are judged.
 The fairing on the RS was designed and engineered with the aid of the Pininfarina wind tunnel in Italy.
 It proved to markedly raise all those previous BMW riding standards to levels way beyond anything else available.
 Not only that, but it looked stylish and modern and has continued to look good to this day.
 In addition to ultimate rider comfort and protection from the weather and wind the reduced drag improves fuel consumption to 45mpg and extends the range to 200 miles.